gliderlabs/gliderlabs.github.io/content/devlog/2016/gliderlabs-rebooted.md

  * Set up financial transparency
  * Announce three new projects

-We [announced Cmd.io](http://gliderlabs.com/devlog/2016/announcing-cmd-io/) but the other two projects have yet to be announced, except to a few friends and colleagues.
+This was too much to finish so quickly.
+We did [announce Cmd.io](http://gliderlabs.com/devlog/2016/announcing-cmd-io/) but the other two projects are not ready to be announced, except to a few friends and colleagues.

 Why three projects?
 I wanted to make it clear that no single project is the focus of Glider Labs.
 They'd also be different enough to show that it's bigger than just one kind of project.
 Although before the reboot you might consider Glider Labs a "DevOps" company, that's no longer the case even if we still have existing and planned projects that fall into that category.